MikeHughesKent/PyHoloscope/docs/source/off_axis.rst

     amplitude = pyh.amplitude(reconField)
     phase = pyh.phase(reconField)

-Note that the first refocusing to a particular depth will be slower due to the need to create a propagator.
-This is particularly noticable when using GPU acceleration as the propagator creation may become the rate limiting step.
+Note that the first time a hologram is refocused to a particular depth the process will be slower due to the need to create a propagator for that depth.
+This is particularly noticable when using GPU acceleration as the propagator creation will often the rate limiting step.
 Subsequent refocusing to the same depth will be faster providing no parameters are changed that force a new propagator to be created (depth, pixel size, wavelength or grid size).

 If we would like to also refocus to a different depth we can specify::